Join one of our certified guides from Peru Expeditions, and climb to the top of Nevado Pisco.

 Are you looking to reach an emblematic Peruvian summit?
 Then climbing Nevado Pisco is the adventure for you!

-The ascent is not too steep and moderately difficult.
-And during the way, the views of Cordillera Blanca are truly magnificent.
+Nevado Pisco (5752 m) is a great option for those with little mountaineering experience and high mountaineering curiosity.
+The ascent is not too steep and is only moderately difficult.
+And during the way, the views of the Cordillera Blanca are truly magnificent.
 For example, you'll see Mount Huascarán (6768 m), the highest mountain in Peru.

 - Guiding fee

 - Permit and entrance fees